 Both idealism and realism, as philosophical terms, deal with the relationship between our minds and the world.
 Idealism is the view that things exist only as ideas, with no reality as material objects outside of the mind.
 Realism is the view that objects exist in themselves, independently of our consciousness of them.

 Realism asserts two fundamental things about the world: first, that objects outside of our mind have existence; second, that objects outside of our minds are independent from our minds, that is, that facts about these objects are true or false regardless of our opinions or beliefs.
 Idealists reject the idea that objects are independent of our minds.
-As the British idealist philosopher George Berkeley claimed, “all those bodies which compose the mighty frame of the world, have not any subsistence without a mind.”
+As the British idealist philosopher George Berkeley claimed in The Principles of Human Knowledge, “all those bodies which compose the mighty frame of the world, have not any subsistence without a mind.”

 British Idealism and Analytic Philosophy

 In the 19th century, the school of absolute idealism dominated British philosophy.
 The British idealists held that the world as we saw it was an illusion, that what we perceived as a material world filled with discrete objects was actually an indivisible whole, the nature of which was spiritual or mental, immaterial.
 At the beginning of the 20th century, G. E. Moore and Bertrand Russell broke from the philosophy of absolute idealism and founded the school of analytic philosophy, which endorsed a “common sense” realism and a rejection of grand systems of philosophy in favor of a focus on narrowly defined philosophical problems.